klaytn/kips/KIPs/kip-34.md

 Finally, the `Utils` layer contains the `Utils` class that provides utility functions.

-From the next chapter, each layer is described in detail.
+In the next chapter, each layer is described in detail.

 ### Account Layer